unicode-org/cldr-json/cldr-json/cldr-cal-ethiopic-modern/README.md

 CLDR data for Ethiopic calendars.

-This package contains the set of locales listed as modern coverage.
+This package contains only the set of locales listed as modern coverage.
 See also the `cldr-cal-ethiopic-full` package.

 [![NPM version](https://img.shields.io/npm/v/cldr-cal-ethiopic-modern.svg?style=flat)](https://www.npmjs.org/package/cldr-cal-ethiopic-modern)